gw2scratch/evtc/ArcdpsLogManager/README.md

 # arcdps Log Manager
 A manager for all your recorded logs.
 Filter logs, upload them with one click, find interesting statistics.

-Runs on Windows and Linux, requires .NET Core 3.1 or newer
+Runs on Windows and Linux, requires .NET 6

 ## Features